-So, if you're not into that whole "white gown" thing, who cares!
-So many of today's brides are looking beyond the pristine princess dress and are turning to indie labels, interesting cuts (and colors), and other non-traditional takes on what you wear when you say "I do."
-Ahead, we’ve rounded up 16 options, from a colorful embellished number to the ecru jumpsuit your heart has been searching for.
+So, if you're not into that whole "white princess gown" thing, who cares!
+So many of today's brides are looking beyond the embroidered, tulle-filled dresses and are turning to indie labels, interesting cuts (and colors), and other non-traditional takes on what you wear when you say "I do."
+Ahead, we’ve rounded up a few options, from silk slip dresses to the ecru jumpsuit your heart has been searching for.

 Fashion-forward women, look no further: The pieces here are the furthest thing from being classically "bridal" — in the best way possible, of course.